wavemaker/docs/learn/app-development/app-security/xss-prevention.md

 In this document, you will learn how to configure UI (User Interface) to render data in HTML, or plain text while understanding the risk of XSS.

-- Rendering HTML in Data Table
+- Rendering HTML in Datatable
 - Using Formatters, such as trustAs in widgets

-## Sanitization in Data Table widget
+## Sanitization in Datatable widget

 :::note
-From [WaveMaker 10.13.0](/learn/wavemaker-release-notes/v10-13-0), Data Table columns render plain text to prevent XSS attacks.
+From [WaveMaker 10.13.0](/learn/wavemaker-release-notes/v10-13-0), Datatable columns render plain text to prevent XSS attacks.
 Before this change, the content was rendering HTML format.
 :::

 In the following example, Datatable contains employee details and their current status.
 The **status** column uses HTML with inline styles, posing a potential XSS attack threat.